fullstack-hy2020/misc/fly_io_problem.md

 - create a secret key in fly and save it somewhere https://fly.io/user/personal_access_tokens
 - go to your github repo https://github.com/<yourGitAccount>/<yourRepoName>/settings , head to 'Secrets ' => 'Actions', and then create a repo secret key FLY_API_TOKEN
 - reclone your repo so that you have an updated repo locally (you can delete the old files before recloning)
-- Edit .gitignore and remove fly.toml... this file will need to be pushed into the repository to allow deployment to happen.
+- Edit .gitignore and remove fly.toml.
+This file will need to be pushed into the repository to allow deployment to happen.
 - Run flyctl apps create to create a fly.toml file (this will create a new app in your dashboard... remember to fly auth login to make sure you're authenticated)
 (you can double check your fly.toml file has app = "<your app name on the dashboard>" to make sure it's pointing to the correct app)
 - Create a new directory tree from the root directory leading to a main.yml file::  .github/workflows/main.yml with these contents: